lrivoire/lrivoire.github.io/_pages/globe.md

   <li>
     How badly do climate models overmix airborne material?
     <br><span style="font-weight:300; font-size:0.9em;">
-      Using the concept of "airshed", I am advancing our understanding of mixing in the atmosphere.
+      Using the concept of "airshed", I am advancing our understanding of transport in the atmosphere.
     </span>
   </li>